John Cary (businessman): Merchant

 Cary became a merchant in 1672 and began his career dealing in goods and raw materials such as Caribbean sugar and Madeira wines.
 His merchant tradings led him to sail ships across the Atlantic, Caribbean, and Mediterranean.

 By 1677, Cary joined the Bristol Society of Merchant Venturers and was promoted to become a warden in 1683.
 In the 1690s, he was named the Society's representative based in London where he advised London city members on the state of trade in Bristol and brought up matters of concern.

 Religious views

-Cary was a devote Anglican who served as a churchwarden for parishes in Bristol.
+Cary was a devout Anglican who served as a churchwarden for parishes in Bristol.
 He was active in pastoral movements and cited the Bible as a key influence that provided moral and economic knowledge, especially in regards to sanctifying labor.

 He was against Catholicism because of his aversion to the idea of "arbitrary power" which was an association he linked with the Roman Catholic monarch, James II.